 Each year, Michelin’s team of anonymous restaurant inspectors award venues with one star (“high-quality cooking, worth a stop”), two stars (“excellent cooking, worth a detour”) or three stars (“exceptional cuisine, worth a special journey”).
-For the first time in years, the capital gained one of the latter.

 The Michelin Guide Great Britain & Ireland Winners In Full…